 Connection and Community

-First, we have to let go of our ideas about writing, our ideas about poetry and storytelling.
-I don’t define writing for the group and tell them how to do it.
+First, we have to let go of our ideas about writing and our ideas about poetry and storytelling.
 We want to start by looking at writing in its simplest expression which is just about getting what’s inside, out.

 You’ve been through extraordinary experiences.
 You have raw stuff inside you: feelings, thoughts, scary things, beautiful things, untold stories.
 When you write, you’re honoring that raw stuff and giving it a voice.
 That’s how you find your voice.
 That’s how you find your writing, your poetry your story.